-Payment for less than 24-hour notice is not required for the following: 1) up to one cancellation without rescheduling in a calendar year due to acute unforeseen illness; 2) hazardous weather conditions making it unsafe for you to get to the office.
+Payment for less than 48-hour notice is not required for the following: 1) up to one cancellation without rescheduling in a calendar year due to acute unforeseen illness; 2) hazardous weather conditions making it unsafe for you to get to the office for an in-person session.

 Please note: I am not able to waive this policy for other reasons that might arise including unforeseen work or school demands, transportation difficulties, childcare coverage, change of plans, frequent illnesses requiring > one cancellation per calendar year, travel delays, etc.